sebsikora/void_thread_pool/README.md

 What is it?
 -------------------------
-void_thread_pool.hpp is an ultra-simple thread pool implementation for running functions that return `void` in multiple worker threads.
+void_thread_pool.cpp is an ultra-simple thread pool implementation for running functions that return `void` in multiple worker threads.

 It is a synthesis of the brilliantly helpful code snippets and examples by users [phd-ap-ece](https://stackoverflow.com/users/3818417/phd-ap-ece) and [pio](https://stackoverflow.com/users/2724420/pio) [here](https://stackoverflow.com/questions/15752659/thread-pooling-in-c11).